Khanaru220/.traversy-movie-seat-booking/README.md

 - setTimeout() + animation delay:
 	- to create "wait" and "smooth" switch
 - update.querySelectorAll() to count --> instead counter in loop
+- first time use Git to push/pull code to gitHub
 - use **OBS** to capture 60FPS video + capture original cursor.
 But lose cursor effect from **Camstasia**
 ## It's still hard to process in mind :
    - What and where variables which used for recall from localStorage.